klaytn/klaytn-docs/docs/smart-contract/porting-ethereum-contract.md

 Backward compatibility is not guaranteed with other EVM versions on Klaytn.
 Thus, it is highly recommended compiling Solidity code with the correct target option according to the protocol upgrade status.
-* baobab: istanbul
+* Baobab: --evm-version istanbul
-* cypress: constantinople
+* Cypress: --evm-version constantinople
-* other(private/service chain): determined according to the protocol upgrade status
+* Others(private/service chain): determined according to the protocol upgrade status

 Please refer to [how to set the EVM version of solc](https://solidity.readthedocs.io/en/latest/using-the-compiler.html#setting-the-evm-version-to-target).